is it safe to sleep with a candle lit?

 Health and Environmental Research Online confirms that candles release formaldehyde, especially in the first hour of burning.
 To this end, never light a candle as you sleep because you’ll breathe heavier.

-Many candles also contain solvents, most notably toluene, which is released while the candle burns down.
-Inhalation of toluene can cause nausea and headaches upon waking up, especially if you consume alcohol before heading to bed.
+Many candles contain solvents, like toluene.
+This is released while the candle burns.
+Inhalation of toluene can cause nausea and headaches upon waking up, especially if you consume alcohol before bed.

-Pregnant women, in particular, need to be mindful of the risks of toluene.
-According to Regulatory Toxicology and Pharmacology, inhaling this solvent in large quantities can cause defects and abnormalities in a fetus.
+Pregnant women must be mindful of the risks of toluene.
+According to Regulatory Toxicology and Pharmacology, inhaling toluene in large quantities can cause fetal defects and abnormalities.

-There is also a small risk of carbon monoxide poisoning if you sleep with a lit candle, especially if it is too close to your head.
+There’s also a small risk of carbon monoxide poisoning if you sleep with a lit candle, especially near your head.
 Keep candles on the other side of the room to negate this hazard.

 Allergies

-Try lighting candles in your waking life and see how your body reacts.
-If you find yourself experiencing any of the following symptoms, extinguish the candle at once:
+Try lighting candles in your waking life and see how the body reacts.
+If you find yourself experiencing the following symptoms, extinguish the candle:

-This response will be magnified during sleep, and it is increasingly dangerous to risk an asthma attack or potential anaphylactic response while in a state of slumber.
+These responses suggest an allergic reaction.
+This will be magnified during sleep, and it’s more likely to cause an asthma attack or anaphylactic response while asleep.

 Dehydration

-If you have lit candles while still awake, this impact can be tempered by sipping water.
-This won’t be an option while you’re asleep, so avoid allowing your body to dehydrate.
+Sipping water if you have lit candles while still awake can temper the impact.
+This won’t be an option while you’re asleep, so avoid allowing the body to dehydrate.

 Organ Damage

-• Irritation to the lungs, potentially leading to a build-up of mucus and respiratory depression.
+- Lung irritation that leads to the build-up of mucus and respiratory problems.

-• Kidney failure, especially in individuals already experiencing an early-stage renal disease.
+- Kidney failure, especially if you have early-stage renal disease.

-To face these hazards, you’ll need to regularly breathe large quantities of toluene, but sleeping beside a candle makes that outcome likelier.
+To experience these hazards, you’d have to regularly breathe large quantities of toluene.
+However, sleeping beside a candle makes that outcome likelier.

 Alternatives to Lighting Candles in the Bedroom

-Having established that sleeping with a lit candle is dangerous, you may wish to explore alternative approaches.
-Whether you want to make your bedroom smell better or provide ambient illumination, consider a substitute for a naked flame.
+You may wish to explore alternatives to candles.
+Whether you want to make your bedroom smell better or provide ambient illumination, consider one of these substitutes:

 Lighting